GoogleCloudPlatform/flink-on-k8s-operator/docs/streaming_test_env_setup.md

 ## Prerequisites

-* a running Kubernetes cluster
+* a running Kubernetes cluster with enough capacity
 * [Helm 2+](https://helm.sh/) initialized in the cluster
 * a running Flink Operator in the cluster